loftwah/demo-node-app/README.md

 ### ECS Buildspec

-The file buildspec.yml builds the TypeScript code, builds and pushes a Docker image tagged with staging and with the current git commit SHA, and emits an imagedefinitions.json file for ECS deployment.
+The file `buildspec.yml` builds the TypeScript code, builds and pushes a Docker image tagged with `staging` and with the current git commit SHA, and emits an `imagedefinitions.json` file for ECS deployment.

+### CI with GitHub Actions (optional)

+The workflow at `.github/workflows/ci.yml` runs on pull requests and pushes to `main`.
+It performs type checking and builds the project.
+If a `GHCR_PAT` secret is configured, it also builds and pushes a Docker image to GitHub Container Registry (GHCR) using the tags `staging` (on `main`) and the short git SHA.

+Note: Deployment to AWS is handled by CodePipeline/CodeBuild/CodeDeploy using `buildspec.yml`.
+The GitHub Actions workflow is build-only and optional.

 ### EKS Helm Chart

-The Helm chart in deploy/eks/chart deploys the application with a Deployment, Service, Ingress for ALB, and a Secret.
-Set image.repository in values.yaml to your ECR repository.
-Configure database and Redis endpoints and secrets in values.yaml.
+The Helm chart in `deploy/eks/chart` deploys the application with a Deployment, Service, Ingress for ALB, and a Secret.
+Set `image.repository` in `values.yaml` to your ECR repository.
+Configure database and Redis endpoints and secrets in `values.yaml`.

 ### Helm values stub

-Use deploy/eks/chart/values-stub.yaml as a starting point.
+Use `deploy/eks/chart/values-stub.yaml` as a starting point.
 It includes prefilled known values and TODOs for RDS and ElastiCache.
 Example usage:

 ```bash
 helm upgrade --install demo-node-app deploy/eks/chart \